MSS23/London-Bicycle-Hires-App/README.md

 __pycache__/
 ````

-This setup keeps your code and notebooks under version control but omits big data blobs and secrets.
+This setup keeps your code and notebooks under version control but virtual environment and secrets.